 During the day, it is relatively safe to walk from the metro station to Parque Bello, where the church is located.
 This is due to many people being on the streets.

-Also, just about any taxi or Uber driver in Medellín will know where Parque Bello is located.
+Also, just about any taxi driver in Medellín will know where Parque Bello is located.
 And it’s easy to catch a taxi or bus at Parque Bello for your return.

 Iglesia Nuestra Señora del Rosario isn’t open all the time.
 In my experience, it’s typically open in the mornings.
 But no mass schedule is posted in the church.
 So, we recommend calling before going to make sure it is open.